India, Russia want to diversify, strengthen bilateral relations: PM Modi

 The forum focuses on development of business and investment opportunities in the Russian Far East Region, and presents enormous potential for developing close and mutually beneficial cooperation between India and Russia in the region, he pointed out.

 "Our two countries enjoy excellent relations, based on the strong foundation of our special and privileged strategic partnership.
 Both countries cooperate extensively in the strategic fields of defence, civil nuclear energy and peaceful uses of space.
-We have robust and growing trade and investment relations."Our strong partnership is complemented by a desire to promote a multi-polar world and the two countries closely cooperate towards this end in regional and multilateral fora," Modi said.Subscribe to Moneycontrol Pro and gain access to curated market data, trading recommendations, stock analysis, investment ideas and insights from market gurus.
-Now, get Moneycontrol PRO for 1 year at Rs 289.
-Use code FREEDOM.
+We have robust and growing trade and investment relations.

+"Our strong partnership is complemented by a desire to promote a multi-polar world and the two countries closely cooperate towards this end in regional and multilateral fora," Modi said.

+In a series of tweets, he said as part of efforts to boost cultural cooperation, a special stamp to commemorate Mahatma Gandhi's 150th birth anniversary would be released.